Hello! My name is Jennifer Sopko and I’m a Pittsburgh-based writer with a love of local history.

 In 2011, I became the education correspondent for the Tube City Almanac, a locally-owned and independent online journal featuring news and events in McKeesport, Pennsylvania and surrounding areas.
 I now currently serve on the Tube City Community Media board of directors.

 My work with the WCHS branched off into an association with the Pennsylvania Room at the Ligonier Valley Library in Ligonier, which gave me the opportunity to curate my first photo and memorabilia exhibit during the summer of 2009 featuring Pennsylvania drive-in theaters.
 My exhibit was based on an article I wrote for the WCHS featuring past and present drive-in theaters in Westmoreland County.
-Today, I continue to volunteer in the Pennsylvania Room and will guest curate the 2019 Historic Photography Show featuring Idlewild Park, which is running through July 9.
+Today, I continue to volunteer in the Pennsylvania Room and guest curated the 2019 Historic Photography Show featuring Idlewild Park, which is running through July 9.

 My personal interests include: reading 19th and early 20th century British and American literature; rocking out at concerts with my favorite classic rock bands; playing flute, traveling; collecting vintage baseball cards; and cheering for/yelling at the Pittsburgh Steelers, Penguins and Pirates.